grahamedgecombe/arc/README.markdown

 License
 -------

-Arc is available under the terms of the [ISC license][isc], which is a similar to the 2-clause BSD license.
+Arc is available under the terms of the [ISC license][isc], which is similar to the 2-clause BSD license.
 See the `LICENSE` file for the copyright information and licensing terms.